-- Kayenta Formation (entire formation in areas where Lamb Point Tongue of Navajo Sandstone not mapped, and in cross section; lower part (main body) in areas where Lamb Point and Tenney Canyon Tongues are mapped separately) -- Moderate to dark reddish-brown siltstone and sandstone similar to that described for the Tenney Canyon Tongue; contains 20 to 30 percent sandstone ledges in the Zion National Park area; forms steep ledgy slope; upper contact gradational over a few feet but placed at top of steep slope- or ledgy cliff-forming, thin- to medium-bedded sandstone with siltstone partings, and at base of laterally continuous, thick- to massive-bedded, cliff-forming sandstone; deposited in an area of little relief near a terrestrial-marine transition zone alternating between mudflats and fluvial environments; locally has thin to medium ledgy sandstone beds similar to Springdale Sandstone in lower part; entire formation is between 550 and 700 feet (170-210 m) thick; lower part below the Lamb Point Tongue is about 290 to 400 feet (88-120 m) thick. - Tenney Canyon Tongue of Kayenta Formation -- Upper part of Kayenta Formation in areas where Lamp Point Tongue is present; lenticular beds of pale-reddish-brown to moderate reddish-orange siltstone and very fine-grained sandstone; minor claystone and limestone; forms a steep slope; 140 to 315 feet (43-96 m) thick where separated from the main body. - Jnl Lamb Point Tongue of Navajo Sandstone -- Mostly reddish-brown, fine to very fine-grained, well-sorted, quartzose sandstone; prominently jointed; forms a vertical ledge in the upper one-third of the Kayenta Formation; strongly cross-bedded; contains scattered thin lenses of flat-bedded, pale-reddish-brown siltstone and claystone similar to Kayenta Formation beds; upper contact placed at top of thick, laterally consistent ledge interval; locally contains a 1-foot-thick (30 cm) bed of limestone near the top; deposited in an eolian erg and sabkha environment; thins and pinches out to west in the quadrangle; 0 to 120 feet (0-37 m) thick.
+- Jkt Tenney Canyon Tongue of Kayenta Formation -- Upper part of Kayenta Formation in areas where Lamp Point Tongue is present; lenticular beds of pale-reddish-brown to moderate reddish-orange siltstone and very fine-grained sandstone; minor claystone and limestone; forms a steep slope grading up to ledgy cliffs at top; 140 to 315 feet (43-96 m) thick where separated from the main body. - Jnl Lamb Point Tongue of Navajo Sandstone -- Mostly reddish-brown, fine- to very fine-grained, well-sorted, quartzose sandstone; prominently jointed; forms a vertical ledge in the upper one-third of the Kayenta Formation; strongly cross-bedded; contains scattered thin lenses of flat-bedded, pale-reddish-brown siltstone and claystone similar to Kayenta Formation beds; upper contact placed at top of thick, laterally consistent ledge interval; locally contains a 1-foot-thick (30 cm) bed of limestone near the top; deposited in an eolian erg and sabkha environment; thins and pinches out to west in the quadrangle; 0 to 60 feet (0-18 m) thick.